 Temperatures drop into the low 20s – still pleasant and warm – and rainfall tapers off slightly.
 It’s a great time to do some sightseeing in the first half of the month as it still feels very summery and most of the summer crowds have departed.

 Mid-September gets busier again as the Oktoberfest crowds begin to stream in.
-If you’re planning an Oktoberfest holiday in Germany, make sure to book well in advance to avoid disappointment.
+If you’re planning an Oktoberfest holiday in Germany, make sure to research where to stay during Oktoberfest well in advance to avoid disappointment.

 October in Germany